Radioactive waste advisers are specialists in radioactive waste disposal and environmental radiation protection.

 - Contact us

-Anyone who has a permit under the Environmental Permitting Regulations 2010 or an authorisation under the Radioactive Substances Act 1993 to accumulate or dispose of radioactive waste needs to appoint a Radioactive Waste Adviser.
+Anyone who has a relevant permit or registration under the Environmental Authorisations (Scotland) Regulations 2018, a permit under the Environmental Permitting Regulations 2016 or an authorisation under the Radioactive Substances Act 1993 (Northern Ireland) to manage radioactive waste needs to appoint a Radioactive Waste Adviser.

 A RWA is a specialist in radioactive waste disposal and environmental radiation protection who has demonstrated competence in the RWA syllabus.